rconradharris/DaylightLeft/README.md

 To account for that, Daylight Left includes a setting, togglable from the ConnectIQ app on your phone, that allow you to use 'Twilight' and 'Dark' as reference points.
-These settings map to "civil" and "astronomical" sunsets, which interestingly, have precise definitions based on how far below the horizon the sun is.
+These settings map to "civil" and "astronomical" sunsets which, interestingly, have precise definitions based on how far below the horizon the sun is.

 ## Technical Details